Collaborative Cures Origins

-When Mark Pollock broke his back in 2010, he discovered that paralysis strikes at the very heart of what it means to be human.
+When Mark Pollock broke his back in 2010, he discovered that spinal cord injury strikes at the very heart of what it means to be human.
 It turned him from his upright, running, jumping form into a seated compromise of himself.

 He learned that it’s not just the lack of feeling and movement, it also interferes with the body’s internal systems that are designed to keep people alive.
 Multiple infections, neuropathic pain and uncontrollable spasms are common.
 These are the things that exhaust even the most determined.
 And, along with fundamentally impacting quality of life, it comes with €4 million average lifetime cost of care, there are huge barriers to getting back to work, and premature death is inevitable.